Gifted & High Performers

 Twice Exceptional

-Gifted people who present with co-ocurring neurodevelopmental diagnoses are considered 'twice exceptional', or 2e.
-This term identifies people who may be considered gifted in one domain (e.g., IQ), yet potentially challenged in another (e.g., ADHD, autism, dyslexia and more).
+Gifted people who present with co-occurring neurodevelopmental diagnoses are considered "twice exceptional", or 2e.
+This term identifies people who may be considered gifted in one domain (e.g., IQ), yet potentially challenged in another (e.g., ADHD, autism, dyslexia, and more).

-Twice exceptional people tend to be system outliers and may struggle to receive appropriate supports in their educational and social settings.
-The long-term outcomes of this lack of 'goodness of fit' cannot be understated.
+Twice exceptional people tend to be system outliers.
+They may struggle to receive appropriate supports in their educational and social settings.
+The long-term outcomes of this lack of goodness of fit cannot be understated.
 Deep exploration of these experiences - and their downstream impacts - is a crucially important therapeutic target.
-Another important goal ensures that current supports are, at any age and stage, minimally adequate but optimally sufficient.

 THERAPY 2.0: GIFTEDNESS